DFE-Digital/get-help-with-tech/app/views/devices_guidance/using_your_router_after_31_july_2021.md

 1. Open a web browser and type [http://192.168.8.1](http://192.168.8.1) in the address bar to get to the Huawei login screen.

-1. Enter the [device login password](Richard to provide) and click ‘log in’.
+1. Enter the device login password provided by the user researcher and click ‘log in’.

+    The password is case sensitive and contains a mixture of upper and lower case letters.
+You may find it easier to copy and paste the password.

 1. Once connected, you’ll be asked to read and accept the privacy notice and user agreement.